Hollingworth Lake: History

-In 1794, an Act of Parliament sanctioned the construction of the Rochdale Canal.
+The Rochdale Canal Act 1794 (34 Geo.
+3. c.
+78) sanctioned the construction of the Rochdale Canal.
 Hollingworth Lake with its three earth dams was a main feeder source completed in 1800, four years before the canal.
 The lake covers an area of 130 acre and the path around it originally measured 2.5 mi.
 In places the lake was 25 ft deep, with the average depth being about 10 ft.
 When first constructed, it was capable of holding 400 million gallons (1,800 Ml) of water.
 The site was not an obvious choice for a reservoir as there was no natural hollow, and plans exist which indicate the reservoir could have been built in the Ealees Valley which had more suitable topography.
 Consequently, three large earth embankments were built to enclose the reservoir.
 The main embankment, Hollingworth Bank, is approximately 36 ft high and about 220 yd in length.
 Fens Bank is 30 ft high and 220 yd long while Shaw Moss Bank is 26 ft high and 140 yd long.
 The lake surface is about 557 ft above sea level, A steam engine was installed to lift water 45 ft into a 4 mi channel which fed it into the summit pound at Chelburn.
 The pumping engine was demolished around 1910.

 Local mill owners feared the canal would take water from the rivers and streams that powered their mills, and succeeded in defeating the first two attempts to obtain an act to authorise building the canal.
-The third attempt succeeded, largely because the canal company alleviated the millowners' concerns, and the Act contained conditions on the siting of reservoirs, so they would not interfere with water supplies to the River Roch, River Irk or River Medlock.
+The third attempt succeeded, largely because the canal company alleviated the millowners' concerns, and the act contained conditions on the siting of reservoirs, so they would not interfere with water supplies to the River Roch, River Irk or River Medlock.
 The reservoir was initially referred to as a Lodge because it was a water storage area.
 The name later changed to Hollingworth Lake.